kristianmandrup/vue2-dragula-demo/README.md

 ```

 ### Custom Model Manager with Time Travel
+Time travel uses the following classes
+- `ImmutableModelManager`
+- `TimeMachine`
+- `ActionManager`

-Uses [seamless-immutable](https://www.npmjs.com/package/seamless-immutable) which contains Immutable data structures for JavaScript which are backwards-compatible with normal JS Arrays and Objects.
+`ImmutableModelManager` uses [seamless-immutable](https://www.npmjs.com/package/seamless-immutable) which contains Immutable data structures for JavaScript which are backwards-compatible with normal JS Arrays and Objects.

 Implements basic Time Travel with undo/redo back and forward in model history.
 Play with it and have fun!

 The difference for the immutable collections is that methods which would mutate the collection, like `push`, `set`, `unshift` or `splice` instead return a new immutable collection.
 Methods which return new arrays like `slice` or `concat` also return new immutable collections.

 The local VM should maintain a history of transactions that can be undone.

 An action consists of: